5 Cities Around The World That Are Underwater

 However, a storm in November 1985 caused the lake to overflow and a dam failed.

-Residents managed to leave the site safely, but the region was under 10 meters of salty and corrosive water.
+Residents managed to leave the site safely, but the region was left under 10 meters of corrosive salt water.

 Since 2009, water levels have been receding and exposing Villa Epecuén once again.